Roadblocks or Freedom? Using Boundaries in the Dental Office and Life

 Time boundaries have been my biggest struggle.
 Time is a precious resource in today’s society.
 As working adults, we are pulled in many different directions with people demanding our time.
 It is important to protect time for self-care, personal business, and achieving your work and personal goals.

 As a dental speaker, I used to find that I would get weekly requests from people asking me to speak for free.
 At first, I would accept because I wanted the experience.
 As this continued, I implemented a new boundary: I tell the requesting person my speaking fee (if they do not request it) before the end of the first conversation.
-This has eliminated any confusion and significantly reduced the number of people that make this request.
+This has eliminated any confusion and significantly reduced the number of people who make this request.
 Now, I have one or two give-back projects a year that bring me joy.
 I no longer feel taken advantage of because I have set a healthy boundary.

 Many dental hygienists struggle with time boundaries in the dental office when offices request unreasonable tasks.
 A few ways to set time boundaries are: